luckys383/internal-standards/js/react/rules.md

-1. RT-1 No sensitive information should be present anywhere except .env files
+1. RT-1 No sensitive information should be present anywhere except .env filess
 1. RT-2 Dont use wild card for pakcage version which allow auto upgrade to major release
 1. RT-3 Always convert UTC dates into selected or local timezone before displaying
 1. RT-4 Single function should handle a single responsibility.